hashicorp/terraform-provider-azuread/docs/guides/managed_service_identity.md

 ---
-page_title: "Authenticating via Managed Service Identity"
+page_title: "Authenticating via Managed Identity"
 subcategory: "Authentication"
 ---

-# Azure Active Directory Provider: Authenticating using Managed Service Identity
+# Authenticating using Managed Identity

 Terraform supports a number of different methods for authenticating to Azure:

 * [Authenticating to Azure using the Azure CLI](azure_cli.html)
-* Authenticating to Azure using Managed Service Identity (covered in this guide)
+* Authenticating to Azure using Managed Identity (covered in this guide)
 * [Authenticating to Azure using a Service Principal and a Client Certificate](service_principal_client_certificate.html)
 * [Authenticating to Azure using a Service Principal and a Client Secret](service_principal_client_secret.html)

 ---

-We recommend using either a Service Principal or Managed Service Identity when running Terraform non-interactively (such as when running Terraform in a CI server) - and authenticating using the Azure CLI when running Terraform locally.
+We recommend using either a Service Principal or Managed Identity when running Terraform non-interactively (such as when running Terraform in a CI server) - and authenticating using the Azure CLI when running Terraform locally.

 Once you have configured a Service Principal as described in this guide, you should follow the [Configuring a Service Principal for managing Azure Active Directory](service_principal_configuration.html) guide to grant the Service Principal necessary permissions to create and modify Azure Active Directory objects such as users and groups.